 - Individual repositories may have specific requirements regarding file formats.
 If a repository has no file format requirements, we recommend tab- or comma-delimited text (*.txt or *.csv) for tabular data.
 This maximizes the potential for use across different software packages, as well as prospects for long-term preservation.

 Organize tabular data into rows and columns.
 Each row represents a single record or data point, while columns contain information pertaining to that record.
 Each record or row in the data set should be uniquely identified by one or more columns in combination.

 Tabular data should be "rectangular" with each row having the same number of columns and each column the same number of rows.
 Fill every cell that could contain data; this is less important for cells used for comments.
 For missing data, use the conventions described below.

 Column headings should be meaningful, but not overly long.
-Do not duplicate column headings within a file.
+All column headings within a file should be unique.
 Assume case-insensitivity when creating column headings.
 Use only alphanumeric characters, underscores, or hyphens in column headings.
 Some programs expect the first character to be a letter, so it is good practice to have column headings start with a letter.
 If possible, indicate units of measurement in the column headings and also specify measurement units in the metadata.

 Use only the first row to identify a column heading.
 Data import utilities may not properly parse column headings that span more than one row.

 Examples of good column headings:

 max_temp_celsius - not max temp celsius (includes spaces, doesn't include units)